navneetchauhan1988/AzureSentinel/Instructions/Lab 3 : Threat detection and Incident Management.md

-  ### Task 4 : Simulate risk to test analytics rule and detect threats
+  ### Task 5 : Simulate risk to test analytics rule and detect threats

   1. Create a User account in azure active directory

-  Note : If you are new to Azure AD management , then follow below link
+  >  **Note : If you are new to Azure AD management , then follow below link**

    https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/add-users-azure-active-directory